stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 Vienna telling of his passage through that city on the way toward a more easterly region whither one of his correspondents and fellow-delvers into the occult had invited him.

-  The next card was from Klausenburg in Transylvania, and told of Ward&rsquo;s progress toward his destination.
+  The next card was from Klausenburg in Transylvania, and told of Ward's progress toward his destination.
 He was going to visit a Baron Ferenczy, whose estate lay in the mountains east of Rakus; and was to be addressed at Rakus in the care of that nobleman.
-Another card from Rakus a week later, saying that his host&rsquo;s carriage had met him and that he was leaving the village for the mountains, was his last message for a considerable time; indeed, he did not reply to his parents&rsquo; frequent letters until May, when he wrote to discourage the plan of his mother for a meeting in London, Paris, or Rome during the summer, when the elder Wards were planning to travel in Europe.
-His researches, he said, were such that he could not leave his present quarters; while the situation of Baron Ferenczy&rsquo;s castle did not favour visits.
+Another card from Rakus a week later, saying that his host's carriage had met him and that he was leaving the village for the mountains, was his last message for a considerable time; indeed, he did not reply to his parents' frequent letters until May, when he wrote to discourage the plan of his mother for a meeting in London, Paris, or Rome during the summer, when the elder Wards were planning to travel in Europe.
+His researches, he said, were such that he could not leave his present quarters; while the situation of Baron Ferenczy's castle did not favour visits.
 It was on a crag in the dark wooded mountains, and the region was so shunned by the country folk that normal people could not help feeling ill at ease.
 Moreover, the Baron was not a person likely to appeal to correct and conservative New England gentlefolk.
 His aspect and manners had